-The lotus flower symbolizes rebirth because it emerges from muddy water.
+The lotus symbolizes rebirth because this striking flower emerges from muddy water.
 This work was inspired by a desire to escape from the current turmoil throughout the world.
 I wanted to create an object that would lift a viewer’s spirit through its beauty and meaning.

 Frame color: Gold

 Size (in inches): 14 x 14 x 4

 Though many designs appear simple, each work in fact takes several months to create.
 The final version is rarely the one initially envisioned; the laws of gravity force numerous adjustments.
 Execution involves a multitude of skills, some of which are acquired specifically to achieve the desired artistic result.
 In fact, it took several years of experimenting before I even hit upon a technique for creating assemblages.

 The framing process is itself a component of the work, both conceptually and artistically.
 Though the frame is clean and modern in appearance, the framing process is not as simple as it seems.
 The determination whether to create a "room" (as with Born Free) or an intimate atmosphere (as with What Price Silence) is in fact part of the artistic process.